Translation of the Final Fantasy IV Documents on Settings Book

 Shiva, the spirit of ice.
 Given to ferocity, she will freeze all whom she deems enemies.
 Her breath is absolutely chilling, and she delivers particularly merciless damage to entities who depend upon heat as their source of life.

-Ruthless as she may be, Shiva is readily capable of fierce loyalty to her Summoner, so one could call her quite easy to summon.
+Ruthless though she may be, Shiva is readily capable of fierce loyalty to her Summoner, so one could call her quite easy to summon.

 Since he's comparatively receptive to the commands of those who call him, there's a good chance he won't roast the summoner.